KevlamC/KevlamC/README.md

 </div>

 🧑‍💻 **Software Engineer Intern at AlphaWave**
-🧑‍🎓 Studied Computer Science at the University of Calgary (Canada)
+🧑‍🎓 Studying Computer Science at the University of Calgary (Canada)
 🤖 Experienced in building full-stack applications powered by AI and data
 🚀 Currently focused on system design, scalability, and machine learning
 🧠 Interests include reading, strength training, exploring complex technical topics, and connecting with people